The Sun (New York City): Milestones

 The Sun's first female reporter was Emily Verdery Bettey, hired in 1868.
 Eleanor Hoyt Brainerd was hired as a reporter and fashion editor in the 1880s.
 Brainerd was one of the first women to become a professional editor, and perhaps the first full-time fashion editor in American newspaper history.

+In 1881, the heroic legend of sheriff Bartholomew Masterson, known as "Bat Masterson", started from the coverage of a Sun reporter whom he had duped.
+He was a companion of Buffalo Bill, and fought at the Battle of Dodge City War, and was later the subject of a book titled Gunfighter in Gotham and the American TV series Bat Masterson.

 Legacy

 The film Deadline – U.S.A.
-(1952) is a story about the death of a New York newspaper called The Day, loosely based upon the old New York Sun, which closed in 1950.
-The original Sun newspaper was edited by Benjamin Day, making the film's newspaper name a play on words (not to be confused with the real-life New London, Connecticut, newspaper of the same name).
+(1952) is a story about the death of a New York newspaper called The Day, loosely based upon the Sun, which closed in 1950.
+The original Sun newspaper was edited by Benjamin Day, making the film's newspaper name a play on words (not to be confused with the real-life New London, Connecticut newspaper of the same name).

 The masthead of the original Sun is visible in a montage of newspaper clippings in a scene of the 1972 film The Godfather.
 The newspaper's offices were a converted department store at 280 Broadway, between Chambers and Reade streets in lower Manhattan, now known as "The Sun Building" and famous for the clocks that bear the newspaper's masthead and motto.
 They were recognized as a New York City landmark in 1986.
 The building now houses the New York City Department of Buildings.

 In the 1994 movie The Paper, a fictional tabloid newspaper based in New York City bore the same name and motto of The Sun, with a slightly different masthead.

 In 2002, a new broadsheet was launched, styled The New York Sun, and bearing the old newspaper's masthead and motto.
-It was intended as a "conservative alternative" and local-news focused alternative to the more liberal/progressive The New York Times and other New York newspapers.
+It was intended as a "conservative alternative" and local news-focused alternative to the more liberal The New York Times and other New York newspapers.
 It was published by Ronald Weintraub and edited by Seth Lipsky, and ceased publication on September 30, 2008.
 In 2022, it was revived as an online newspaper, under the ownership of Dovid Efune, while Lipsky remained editor.

+The history of the New York Sun is extensively covered in the Pulitzer Prize-winning book Gotham: A History of New York City to 1898.
+Past reporters of the paper have included NYC Police Commissioner, Col. Arthur H. Woods, and NYC Fire Commissioner Robert Adamson.